 Top 10 Foreigner Songs

-Foreigner's lone remaining founding member and guitarist Mick Jones has been at the helm of the legendary American rock group for 35 years and if you've seen the band lately, it seems like they're just getting started.
-Jones put together a turbo-charged version of the group six years ago, injecting new vocal blood into the mix courtesy of frontman Kelly Hansen.
-The resulting string of nonstop sold-out shows with the extremely vocally qualified Hansen took one small pit stop for a new studio album, 2009's 'Can't Slow Down,' which proved that they still had the goods to make a damn fine Foreigner album.
-Their latest recordings revisit the band's legendary catalog of hits both electrically and acoustically.
-With Jones celebrating his 67th birthday today (Dec.
-27), we're looking at the Top 10 Foreigner songs.
+Foreigner‘s lone remaining founding member, guitarist Mick Jones, has been at the helm of the legendary American rock group since 1976.
+But if you’ve seen the band lately, it seems like they’re just getting started, with Jones putting together a turbo-charged version of the group, which has been fronted by Kelly Hansen since 2005.
+But even though 2009′s ‘Can’t Slow Down’ proved that they still had the goods to make a damn fine Foreigner album, it’s their chart-reigning period from 1977-84 with Lou Gramm as the lead singer, that make up the songs on our list of the Top 10 Foreigner Songs.

-Foreigner's only U.S. No. 1 album contains this ace album track, which drew simple inspiration from the hookers that were hanging out outside New York's Electric Lady studios where the band was hard at work on '4.''
+Our list of the Top 10 Foreigner Songs begins with this album track, which drew simple inspiration from the hookers that were hanging out outside New York's Electric Lady studios where the band was hard at work on '4.''
 Hearing Lou Gramm singing about getting “caught up in the action” suggests that some members of the band just might have taken advantage of “those bad girls hanging around.”

 'Blue Morning, Blue Day'